George IV: Declining health and death

 George's heavy drinking and indulgent lifestyle had taken their toll on his health by the late 1820s.
 While still Prince of Wales, he had become obese through his huge banquets and copious consumption of alcohol, making him the target of ridicule on the rare occasions that he appeared in public; by 1797, his weight had reached 17 st 7 lb.
 By 1824, his corset was made for a waist of 50 in.
 He had gout, arteriosclerosis, peripheral edema ("dropsy"), and possibly porphyria.
 In his last years, he spent whole days in bed and had acute and serious spasms of breathlessness.

 George's last years were marked by increasing physical and mental decay and withdrawal from public affairs.
 Privately, a senior aide to the King confided to his diary: "A more contemptible, cowardly, selfish, unfeeling dog does not exist ...
 There have been good and wise kings but not many of them ... and this I believe to be one of the worst."
 By December 1828, like his father, George was almost completely blind from cataracts, and had such severe gout in his right hand and arm that he could no longer sign documents.
 In mid-1829, David Wilkie reported the King "was wasting away frightfully day after day", and had become so obese that he looked "like a great sausage stuffed into the covering".
-The King took laudanum to counteract severe bladder pains, which left him in a drugged and mentally impaired state for days on end.
+George took laudanum to counteract severe bladder pains, which left him in a drugged and mentally impaired state for days on end.
 He underwent surgery to remove a cataract in September 1829, by which time he was regularly taking over 100 drops of laudanum before state occasions.